Postelsia

-Postelsia palmaeformis, also known as the sea palm (not to be confused with the southern sea palm) or palm seaweed, is a species of kelp and classified within brown algae.
+Postelsia palmaeformis, also known as the sea palm (not to be confused with the southern sea palm) or palm seaweed, is a species of kelp and classified within brown algae in the SAR supergroup of eukaryotes.
 It is the only known species in the genus Postelsia.
 The sea palm is found along the western coast of North America, on rocky shores with constant waves.

-It is one of the few algae that can survive and remain erect out of the water; in fact, it spends most of its life cycle exposed to the air.
-It is an annual, and edible, though harvesting of the alga is discouraged due to the species' sensitivity to overharvesting.
+It is one of very few multicellular organisms with differentiated tissues that both spends most of its life out of water and is neither a member of nor closely related to animals, fungi or plants.
+It is edible, though harvesting of the alga is discouraged due to the species' sensitivity to overharvesting.

 History

 One of Ruprecht's original drawings.

-The sea palm was known by the natives of California by the name of kakgunu-chale before any Europeans entered the region.
-Postelsia was first scientifically described by Franz Josef Ruprecht (1814–1870) in 1852 from a specimen found near Bodega Bay in California.
-Ruprecht, an Austro-Hungarian who became curator of botany at the Academy of Sciences in St. Petersburg in 1839, studied seaweed specimens collected by botanist Ilya Vosnesensky, and published a paper describing one seagrass and five seaweeds, one of which was Postelsia.
+The sea palm was known by indigenous peoples across its range from Central Coast California to British Columbia.
+Its use, such as for food, medicine, and games, is documented in the Hesquiaht First Nation, the Ditidaht People, the Nuu-chah-nulth, and the Kashia Pomo.
+In Kashaya, the Kashia Pomo language, it is called qaye.
+Qaye is prepared in three ways: fresh stems chewed raw, cooked in hot ashes, or cut into strips and dried.
+Postelsia was first scientifically described by Franz Josef Ruprecht (1814–1870) in 1852 from a specimen found near Bodega Bay in California by botanist Ilya Vosnesensky, who was working with Coast Miwok guides.
+Ruprecht published a paper describing one seagrass and five seaweeds, one of which was Postelsia.
 The sea palm has been used by several textbooks, such as the Campbell–Reece Biology textbook, as an example of multicellular protists, as well as an example of the class Phaeophyceae.